Section 2001. General Equipment Requirements

 3. Tables showing rates of distribution in gallons per square yard (liters per square meter) for tachometer readings, spray bar pressure, or pump revolutions, and for various widths of spray bars.

-The tanks of all distributors that have not been previously checked shall be calibrated or verified before being initially used and after any damage or alteration which may affect the calibration.
-Distributors shall be calibrated initially at the Iowa DOT Materials Laboratory.
+H. Calibrate distributors initially at the Iowa DOT Materials Laboratory.
 Verification of a manufacturer's calibration may be made by the Iowa DOT Materials Laboratory or by a District Materials Office.
-Distributor calibrations shall be certified annually by either the Iowa DOT Materials Laboratory or District materials personnel; if they are found to have inaccurate calibrations, they shall be recalibrated by the Iowa DOT Materials Laboratory before further use.
+Have distributor calibrations certified annually by either the Iowa DOT Materials Laboratory or District materials personnel.
+If distributors are found to have inaccurate calibrations, have distributors recalibrated by the Iowa DOT Materials Laboratory before further use.

 This article applies to equipment used for distribution of certain materials, other than liquids, where it is required that the material be distributed on a roadbed at a specified uniform rate.